writethedocs/www/docs/writing/conventions/documentation-language.rst

 The documentation language should be one in the list of possibilities.

-Notice that, as a universal communication language, english has chances to be in the list.
-The more "international" or "open" is your project, the more english is a good choice.
+Notice that, as a universal communication language, English has chances to be in the list.
+The more "international" or "open" is your project, the more English is a good choice.

 How much would be a translation?
 ================================